 Going on holiday as a family can be fantastic but going somewhere in the UK is a lot different than going overseas.
 While there are plenty of different kinds of holiday that you might go on there are lots of things to consider when planning a holiday abroad with children.

 One of the biggest factors in planning a family trip abroad is the cost.
 Depending on where you choose to the cost can differ greatly to somewhere else.
-For example, a dream holiday to Orlando, Florida is a huge difference compared to a self-catering holiday in Spain.
+For example, a dream holiday to Orlando, Florida, or a getaway at Christmas, is a huge difference compared to a self-catering holiday in Spain.
 You’ll need to be realistic about your budget and what you can actually afford, or risk losing a holiday because you can’t actually pay for it.

 Over the past few years there have been new rules and guidelines from local authorities regarding children taking time off school to go on holiday.
 If your child is absent from school for so many days/ sessions then you could be fined for having them out of school if it was for a holiday.
 However, a lot of people book holidays during this time and are okay with the fine.
 By taking a holiday outside of the school holidays the fine might still mean being able to have a cheaper holiday.

 Depending on the kind of holiday you like you might want to look into what children’s clubs are available.
 A lot of European resorts will have something like this available and they’re usually put into varying age groups.
 Your children might be able to do some activities with others their own age, make some friends and have some fun while you the parents can relax on a sun lounger for a couple of hours.

 Food and drink are big parts of any kind of holiday whether that be somewhere in the UK or abroad.
 Self-catering holidays are cheaper initially but you then have to think about either cooking or eating out for every meal.
 Half board can provide you with some meals during your stay and all inclusive will cover most things but is obviously the more expensive option.

 Family friendly location